-11.6.2 Main cohort Tier 3 assessments (ages 6-25 years)
+11.5.2 Main cohort Post-Acute Tier 3 assessments (ages 6-25 years)

 For child/young adult participants with history of SARS-CoV-2 infection with or without PASC symptoms, a panel of Tier 3 assessment may be performed.
 All Tier 3 testing is optional based on the age of the participant and the judgment of the investigator and caregiver.
-Tier 3 visits will be conducted twice, first at 3-30 months after study entry, and second about one year later, 15-42 months after study entry.
+Tier 3 visits will be conducted twice.
+For Main Cohort participants first visit will occur 12-30 months after study entry and second about one year later, 24-42 months after study entry.
 Structured data collection at Tier 3 study visits may include all or some of the following testing: